teracow/googliser/README.md

 0 : success!
 1 : required external program unavailable.
-2 : specified parameter incorrect - help / version shown.
+2 : specified parameter incorrect - help shown.
 3 : unable to create sub-directory for 'search-phrase'.
 4 : could not get a list of search results from Google.
 5 : image download aborted as failure-limit was reached.